 I previously mentioned JW Pharmaceutical (South Korea) in my post on activating the Wnt signaling pathway for hair growth.
 The latter is also referred to as the Wnt/β-Catenin pathway.

 JW Pharmaceutical’s JW0061 is a first-in-class drug candidate that promotes hair regeneration by activating the Wnt pathway in skin and hair follicle stem cells.
-However, the company is yet to begin Phase 1 clinical trials, so I delayed writing an entire post on them.
+However, the company is yet to begin Phase 1 clinical trials, so I delayed writing this post.
+JW0061 was developed through JW Pharmaceutical’s AI-based data science platform called JWELRY.
+JW0061 directly binds to GFRA1 protein in dermal papilla cells and activates the Wnt signaling pathway.

 Previously, by far the most well known company that was working in this area of Wnt activation and hair loss was the much hyped Samumed (US).
 Unfortunately, it folded in 2022 despite completing Phase 3 clinical trials.